wesbarnett/libgmxcpp/README.md

 # libgmxcpp

-**NOTE**: Since I am no longer an active GROMACS user, this code may not be updated for future versions of GROMACS.
+**Update 10/03/2020: Since I am no longer an active GROMACS user, this code will not be updated for future versions of GROMACS.
 Parts of the library are known to be incompatible with GROMACS 2018+.
 If you are interested in keeping this project moving forward for future versions of GROMACS, please fork.
 The main incompatibility will be `Topology.cpp`.
-Other functionalities hopefully will not change much in the future for GROMACS.
+Other functionalities hopefully will not change much in the future for GROMACS.**

 [![DOI](https://zenodo.org/badge/26054161.svg)](https://zenodo.org/badge/latestdoi/26054161)